threadi/external-files-in-media-library/readme.txt

 * Added a handful help texts for WordPress-own help system
 * Added multiple new hooks
 * Added statistic about used files.
-* Added warning regarding the GPRD of the EU
+* Added warning regarding the GPRD of the EU (could be disabled)
 * Compatible with WordPress 6.7
 * External files which are not provided via SSL will be saved local if actual website is using SSL
 * Extended WP CLI support with documentation, progressbar, states and arguments